 - Information collected about the employer, including: Company name, physical address, employer identification number, North American Industry Classification System code, Federal contracting agency, Federal contract identifier, number of employees, number of sites, parent company or corporate company, name of contact(s), phone number, fax number, and e-mail address.

 - Information collected about the employer user (e.g., identifying users of the system at the employers), including: Name, phone number, fax number, e-mail address, and user ID.

-- System-generated response information, resulting from the E-Verify employment eligibility verification process, including: Case verification number; VIS generated response: Employment authorized, tentative non-confirmation, case in continuance, final non-confirmation, employment unauthorized, or DHS No Show; disposition data from the employer includes resolved unauthorized/terminated, self terminated, invalid query, employee not terminated, resolved authorized, and request Start Printed Page 26719additional verification, which includes why additional verification is requested by the employer user.
+- System-generated response information, resulting from the E-Verify employment eligibility verification process, including: Case verification number; VIS generated response: Employment authorized, tentative non-confirmation, case in continuance, final non-confirmation, employment unauthorized, or DHS No Show; disposition data from the employer includes resolved unauthorized/terminated, self terminated, invalid query, employee not terminated, resolved authorized, and request additional verification, which includes why additional verification is requested by the employer user.

 F. Inclusive Dates of the Matching Program

 The matching program will become effective 30 days after publication of this notice in the Federal Register.
-The matching program will continue for 18 months from the effective date and may be extended for an additional 12 months thereafter, if certain conditions are met.Start Signature
+The matching program will continue for 18 Start Printed Page 26721months from the effective date and may be extended for an additional 12 months thereafter, if certain conditions are met.Start Signature

 Dated: May 27, 2009.